delving/delving/docs/ingestion-sip-creator.markdown

 The SIP-Creator tool is a Graphical User Interface designed to enable people to transform input XML of any record-based format to specifically formatted XML records defined by Europeana Semantic Elements.

-There is a great variety of challenges in transforming arbitrary formats into a desired format, although most mappings are straightforward verbatim copying.
+We encounter a great variety of challenges when transforming arbitrary formats into a desired format, although most mappings are straightforward verbatim copying.
 Sometimes mapping requires some sophisticated manipulation of input data to make the correct output:

 - combining content of multiple input fields to one output field
 - splitting strings of characters of an element to create multiple elements